-- It establishes that impairment losses on financial instruments receivable should be recognized if the credit risk increases and thus it is concluded that a portion of future cash flows of the financial instruments receivable will not be recovered. - It proposes recognizing the expected loss based on the entity's historical experience of credit losses, current conditions and reasonable and supportable forecasts of the various quantifiable future events that could affect the amount of future cash flows of the financial instruments receivable.
+- It establishes that impairment losses on financial instruments receivable should be recognized if the credit risk increases and thus it is concluded that a portion of future cash flows of the financial instruments receivable will not be recovered. - It proposes recognizing the expected loss based on the entity's historical experience of credit losses, current conditions and reasonable and supportable forecasts of the various quantifiable future events that could affect the amount of future cash flows of the financial instruments receivable. - For those interest bearing IFC, it establishes the need to determine how much and when the IFC amount will be recoverable, as the recoverable amount must me valued at present value.

-MFRS C-19 "Financial instruments payable" - Some of the main points covered by this MFRS include the following:
+NIF C-19 "Financial instruments payable"- Some of the main points covered by this MFRS include the following:

-• It provides for the possibility of measuring, subsequent to their initial recognition, certain financial liabilities at fair value when certain conditions are fulfilled.

-- Long-term liabilities are initially recognized at present value. - In restructuring a liability, without the future cash flows for its settlement being substantially modified, the costs and commissions expensed in this process shall affect the amount of the liability and be amortized on a modified effective interest rate basis instead of directly affecting net income or loss. - It includes the provisions of IFRIC 19 "Extinguishing Financial Liabilities with Equity Instruments", which was not provided for by the existing standard. - The effect of extinguishing a financial liability should be presented as financial income (loss) in the comprehensive statement of income. - It introduces the concepts of amortized cost in valuing financial liabilities and of the effective interest method based on the effective interest rate.
+- It provides for the possibility of measuring, subsequent to their initial recognition, certain financial liabilities at fair value when certain conditions are fulfilled. - Long-term liabilities are initially recognized at present value. - In restructuring a liability, without the future cash flows for its settlement being substantially modified, the costs and commissions expensed in this process shall affect the amount of the liability and be amortized on a modified effective interest rate basis instead of directly affecting net income or loss. - It includes the provisions of IFRIC 19 "Extinguishing Financial Liabilities with Equity Instruments", which was not provided for by the existing standard. - The effect of extinguishing a financial liability should be presented as financial income (loss) in the comprehensive statement of income. - It introduces the concepts of amortized cost in valuing financial liabilities and of the effective interest method based on the effective interest rate.